[Skip to Content]

 What We Plan To Do In The Next 6 Months:

-• Continue to bring professionals together to share learning from across the country to support our local services to improve their crisis service provision via our ‘Masterclass’ approach.
+• Continue to bring professionals together to share learning to improve crisis service provision via through our Crisis and Liaison Community of Practice and Shared Learning Events.

-• Provide tailored support to ICSs aligned to national deliverables, undertaking further mapping and pathway reviews where helpful
+• Provide bespoke support to ICSs aligned to national deliverables, where helpful.

 Local Services